 - Overgeneralization - Considering one isolated event as representative of all events.

 - Hormonal differences - Those who are experiencing depression often have increased levels of stress hormones, specifically cortisol, even during times of safety.
-It is thought that the hormonal changes women go through as part of their menstrual cycles are part of why more women report symptoms of depression (Pearson, 2019).
+It is thought that the hormonal changes women go through as part of their menstrual cycles are part of why more women report symptoms of depression.
 Female sex hormones are important modulators of serotonin, norepinephrine and dopamine (Potter, 2020).

 - Inflammation - Research has shown that those who are depressed often have higher levels of cytokines (markers of inflammation) in their blood streams.
-The exact connection between inflammation and depression is not yet fully understood (Pearson, 2019).
+The exact connection between inflammation and depression is not yet fully understood (Raison, 2011).

 Additional risk factors for depression include (MFMER, 2018):